uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 You are also recommended to install **Kali Linux**, but you can use other generic OSes such as Ubuntu.

+If you have a black screen when installing Kali, please go to settings and "+ New..." in Devices, and add Serial.
+Then start the VM, you can install using the Serial (terminal).
+Once the installation is finished, you can remove the Serial device.

+If you have a blue screen after installing Kali, please go to settings -> Display -> Emulated Display Card, and select any non-GUI options (e.g., virtio-ramfd).

 #### 2. Virtualbox is also available as beta testing:

 [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)